Detection of collective and point anomalies in the presence of trend and seasonality: Introduction

 Consequently, current methods are not well-suited for handling such complex anomaly structures, highlighting the need for more robust approaches.
 To overcome the limitations of existing methods, we propose \textbf{S}easonal \textbf{T}rend \textbf{A}nomaly \textbf{D}etection, (\textbf{STAD}), a novel approach extending existing anomaly detection methods by allowing a polynomial trend and seasonality as part of the typical pattern.
-At the same time, STAD decomposes the data into four components: anomaly, trend, seasonality, and residuals.
-By convention the baseline is included in the trend component.
-As discussed before none of the components can be estimated reliably by existing robust estimators when the other three components are present.
+At the same time, STAD decomposes the data into four components: anomaly, trend, seasonality, and remainder.

-The method we propose is built upon a lag-differenced data, where the lag is a multiplicative of the seasonal length to remove the seasonal component.
+Our proposed method consists of a few steps.
+Firstly, it uses differenced data, where the lag-difference is a multiple of the seasonal length.
+This removes the seasonal component and allows to estimate the trend in the next step.
 Standard robust methods can effectively estimate the polynomial trend at presence of point anomalies but struggle with collective anomalies, since they are non-symmetric and contain potentially a large number of anomalous points.
-We aim to overcome this issue by finding a subsample of the data that is free of collective anomalies and large enough to estimate the trend reliably.
-To this end, we propose a systematic sampling strategy that gives us a collection of subsamples.
-Under weak assumptions at least one of them will be free of collective anomalies and allow us to estimate the trend reliably.
-Once the trend has been removed, the seasonality can be estimated using robust estimators.
-Once the seasonality is estimated, the trend can be estimated without that differencing is required.
-Therefore, to improve accuracy we re-estimate the trend and seasonal component once before estimating the anomalies.
+We aim to overcome this challenge by finding a subsample of the data that is free of collective anomalies and large enough to estimate the trend reliably.
+To this end, we propose a novel systematic sampling strategy that gives us a collection of subsamples.
+We subtract the estimated trend and obtain a robust estimate of the seasonality.
+Similarly, once the seasonality is estimated, the trend can be estimated without that differencing is required.
+To improve accuracy we make us of it and re-estimate the trend and seasonal component once before estimating the anomalies.
 Section~\ref{section:method} gives full details of the proposed methodology.